ushasree-3/Gamepad-implementation-on-Nexys4-DDR/README.md

 Check out the [demonstration video](https://drive.google.com/file/d/1Seu6e5YY61z05KON6i7IrEyIx4Q_cAl7/view?usp=sharing) for a visual overview of the game on the Nexys4 DDR board.

 ## Acknowledgements
 This project is undertaken as a summer project under the supervision of Prof. Joycee Mekie at IIT Gandhinagar.
-I appreciate Prof. Mekie's guidance and support throughout the development of the "Two Cars" game on the Nexys4 DDR board.
+I appreciate Prof. Joycee Mekie's guidance and support throughout the development of the "Two Cars" game on the Nexys4 DDR board.